gemini-hlsw/explore/README.md

 As before you can now see the app locally but in a different port http://local.lucuma.xyz:5000/

+## Testing PWA locally

+Besides doing a full deployment you need to comment out the condition about local.lucuma.xyz on main.jsx

+Normally you want to test changes thus you need to do even a tiny change and build again to trigger an update prompt

 ## Bundle sizes

 You can check the evolution of bundle sizes [here](https://app.bundlemon.dev/projects/61a698e5de59ab000954f941/reports?branch=master&resolution=all)